CSC207-2023Y-UofT/course-project-larklink/README.md

 ## Clean Architecture
 Separation of Concerns:
 The interactor is part of the application core, and it is responsible for handling the business logic related to corresponding use case.
-It communicates with the outer layers (controller, presenter and database_and_drivers) through interfaces (InputBoundary, OutputBoundary, and DBGateway), ensuring a clear separation of concerns between different layers of the application.
+It communicates with the outer layers (controller, presenter and database) through interfaces (InputBoundary, OutputBoundary, and DBGateway), ensuring a clear separation of concerns between different layers of the application.
 The Interactor does not have any direct dependencies on specific frameworks or libraries.
 Its dependencies are abstracted through interfaces, and the actual implementations are provided externally (injected) during runtime.